Grant Details

 Funding Notes:

-Property purchased with award funds may not be sold or donated to a private entity beneficiary.
+Property purchased through this program may not be sold or donated to a private entity beneficiary.

 Funds may not be used for:

-- Fees or profits to the award recipient or subrecipient
+• Fee or profit to the recipient or subrecipient

 Contacts: